ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

  > 500 GBs
  > 4 IOPS per GB
  > 500 GB (Snapshot Space)

-You may run 'ibmcloud sl block volume-list --order 110758744' to find this block volume after it is ready.
 ```
 {: codeblock}

+You can run `ibmcloud sl block volume-list` command with `--order 110758744` parameter to find this block volume when it is ready.

 For more information about all of the parameters that are available for this command, see [ibmcloud sl block volume-order](/docs/cli?topic=cli-sl-block-storage#sl_block_volume_order).